argmaxml/recsplain/docs/source/user-query.rst

 ids
 ***************

-The ids are the item recommendations and are ordered by index position from most to least similar.
+The ids are the item recommendations and are ordered by index position from most to least similar to the user's item vector.

 The item at index position 0 is the item the user most likely prefers and the item in the last index position is the item the user least likely prefers.